 In the spring of 2019, PAI launched the ABOUT ML project, aimed at building transparency into the AI development process, industry-wide, through full lifecycle documentation.
 At the foundation of this project lies the ABOUT ML reference document, which both identifies transparency goals and offers suggestions on how they might be achieved.

 Created and updated through an iterative, multistakeholder process, this document synthesizes the latest research, practitioner experience, and community insights.
-In the coming months, PAI will release the latest iteration of this text, ABOUT ML v1, which incorporates feedback on the initial draft from, among others, a Diverse Voices panel conducted by the Tech Policy Lab at the University of Washington.
+In the coming months, PAI will release the latest iteration of this text, ABOUT ML v1, which incorporates feedback on the initial draft from, among others, a Diverse Voices panel conducted by the ABOUT ML Steering Committee.

 ABOUT ML v1 will serve as a stable resource for individual champions who wish to advocate for documentation of ML systems, whatever their role.
 This includes developers, external auditors, internal compliance teams, ML system procurers, and end users of all types.
 Additionally, this text will inform subsequent ABOUT ML artifacts, such as documentation guides, templates, and recommendations, as well as open research questions surrounding implementation.